Istanbul Food Guide

 Photo credit: Develi Kebap

-Perhaps it’s the 104-year history, but this place really knows how to host a feast.
-They seem to favor hand mincing their meat instead of using machines to lock in the juiciness of the meat.
+Perhaps it’s the history stretching back to 1912, but this place really knows how to host a feast.
+They favor hand mincing their meat instead of using machines to lock in the juiciness.

-Appetizers and meze here are not an afterthought – Develi believes that each one should be eaten slowly and with the utmost pleasure.
-Perhaps that’s why their raw meatballs are presented so proudly and so openly with the lettuce on the side.
+Appetizers and meze here are no afterthought.
+Develi believes each one should be eaten slowly and with the utmost pleasure, which may be why their raw meatballs are presented so proudly and so openly, lettuce on the side.

-The English-speaking staff at this stylish spot are super helpful, so you may wish to ask them to recommend a good Turkish wine to go with your meal if you’re not drinking their fresh orange juice.
-As the main course, The Beyti kebab is a golden delight with hints of fresh green herbs on top.
-Don’t forget to leave room for dessert!
+The English-speaking staff at this stylish spot are genuinely helpful, so ask them to recommend a good Turkish wine to go with your meal if you’re not drinking the fresh orange juice.
+For the main course, the Beyti kebab arrives golden with fresh green herbs on top.
+Leave room for dessert.

 2. Çanak Kebap & Katmer